-Official college transcripts are required as part of the admissions process for credential seeking students.
-CCC will only accept official undergraduate transcripts from regionally accredited institutions.
 An official transcript is a transcript received directly from the issuing institution (whether on paper and still sealed in the envelope or a certified electronic copy) that is properly signed/authenticated.
 College transcripts that are more than one (1) year past the print date are not accepted.

-All courses from other regionally accredited institutions ope.ed.gov/accreditation/Index.aspx) previously attended where a final grade of "C" (including grades of "C-") or higher was earned will be evaluated for transferability and reflected on the student's academic record when the credit is accepted.
-If accepted as satisfying degree requirements, transfer credits will be counted towards graduation subject to certain limits (see Graduation Requirements for Degrees).
+All courses from other accredited institutions (ope.ed.gov/accreditation/ Index.aspx (http://ope.ed.gov/accreditation/Index.aspx)) previously attended where a final grade of "C" (including grades of "C-") or higher was earned will be evaluated for transferability and reflected on the student's academic record when the credit is accepted.
+If accepted as satisfying degree requirements, transfer credits will be counted towards graduation subject to certain limits (see Graduation Requirements for Degrees (p.
+19)).